Ukraine bans Russian airlines as part of war sanctions

 Spelling out the details of the sanctions, Prime Minister Arseny Yatseniuk told a government meeting: "In accordance with a decision by the Security Council, the government of Ukraine is adopting a decision to ban flights by Russian companies, primarily Aeroflot and Transaero, to Ukraine."

-The government website quoted him as saying: "Russian planes with the Russian tricolour have no business in Ukrainian airports."
+The government website quoted him as saying: "Russian planes with the Russian tricolor have no business in Ukrainian airports."

 He added that any Russian planes carrying military hardware or troops had also been banned from flying over Ukrainian territory.